Brighter days may await stocks leaving Dow industrials

 An invitation to join the Dow has not always been a sign of good things to come for a company's shareholders, but getting the boot from the index has by no means meant disaster either.

-Former Dow components such as Honeywell International Inc Hon., Altria Group Inc <Mo. n>, Monde International Inc MDLZ.N and Kraft Foods Group Inc KRFT.O have prospered since leaving the Dow.
+Former Dow components such as Honeywell International Inc (HON.N), Altria Group Inc (MO.N), Monde International Inc MDLZ.N and Kraft Foods Group Inc KRFT.O have prospered since leaving the Dow.

-At the same time, other former Dow stocks, among them Citigroup Inc <C. n>, General Motors Co GKM.N, AIG International Group Inc (RIG.N) and Eastman Kodak, have struggled mightily.
+At the same time, other former Dow stocks, among them Citigroup Inc (C.N), General Motors Co (GM.N), American International Group Inc (AIG.N) and Eastman Kodak Co, have struggled mightily.
 Citigroup is down roughly 90 percent in the last decade, when its share price is adjusted for a 1-for-10 reverse stock split, and Kodak is just trying to survive.

 Alcoa, Hewlett-Packard and Bank of America, on average, are undervalued by more than 30 percent, according to a valuation metric used by Thomson Reuters StarMine.